cyberphone/cbor-everywhere/README.md

   }
 }
 ```
-Using CBOR is much more flexible because each element attribute set
+Using CBOR adds flexibility since each element attribute set
 can be customized as required by the application.

-In addition, CBOR removes the need creating data
+Additionally, boundary items like `--example-1--` and the
-boundary items like `--example-1--` that does not
+related measures for *avoiding clashes* with the actual data,
-interfere with the actual data.
+are eliminated.